Calais Spared from Flushing Floods

-Dad always seemed to have his finger on the pulse of all things automotive.
-So it wasn’t such a surprise when he announced he had snagged a couple of flood cars from the inpound lot after a Flushing Queens deluge.
+Dad never seemed to have trouble seizing an automotive bargain.
+So it wasn’t a surprise when he announced he had snagged a couple of flood cars from an auction after a Flushing Queens deluge.
 I don’t remember we needed another car, but $500 seemed a small price to pay for a straight 1966 Impala coupe and an impressively long and gold Cadillac sedan.

-In time, the car took to the cold weather starting without fail on christaline minus 30-degree mornings.
+In time, the car took to the cold weather.
+It started without fail on Iowa’s crystalline, minus 30-degree mornings.
 This helped make my early-morning newspaper delivery routes bearable.
-The huge interior was put to good use transporting college students to the Amana Colonies for breakfast, as well as for recycling newspaper and metal for profit.
+The huge interior was put to good use transporting college students to the Amana Colonies for Saturday breakfasts, as well as for recycling newspaper and metal for profit.

 How $200 Saved a Marriage and a Classic Eldorado

 I started working on old cars when I was 12 years old.
 It seemed my dad always had a project going.
 So when I was finally old enough to join the ”boys” in the garage, I made the best of it by absorbing every detail I could.
 That first restoration was a 1936 Ford three-window coupe.
 But my dad’s daily drivers, they were Cadillacs: Brand-new Cadillacs.
 When I was a boy, dad always drove convertibles.